Skip to content

 Your bank lets you download a statement, you pick OFX, and you end up with a file Excel flat-out refuses to open.
 Annoying.
 OFX (Open Financial Exchange) is the format Quicken, Money, and dozens of accounting apps speak to each other.
 It’s great for software, terrible for a human staring at it.

 Paste the contents here and every transaction drops into a row.
-Six columns: Date, Amount, Type, Name/Payee, Memo, and FITID.
+The columns cover Date, Amount, Type, Name/Payee, Memo, Check Number, Reference Number, FITID, plus the Account ID, Account Type, Bank ID, and Currency the transaction came from.
+If your file holds a checking statement and a credit-card statement together, each row keeps the account it belongs to, so nothing gets cross-posted.
 From there it’s a normal spreadsheet.
 Sort by amount, filter the debits, sum a category, or feed it into whatever bookkeeping tool actually wants CSV.

 The two flavors of OFX, and why they trip up parsers